 (2) A mandated reporter is required to report suspected abuse without regard to professional privileges established by statute, code of ethics or court decision.
 However, no mandate to report exists after a person with a disability invokes a privilege established by law or professional code and thereby requests that a report not be made.
 The invocation of such a privilege by a person with a disability shall convert a mandated reporter to a non-mandated reporter.

-(3) In addition to making an oral report to the Commission's Hotline, a reporter, whether mandated or not, shall also send to the Commission a written report regarding the existence of a reportable condition as prescribed by M.G.L. c.
+(3) In addition to making an oral report to the Commission's Hotline, a mandated reporter shall also send to the Commission a written report regarding the existence of a reportable condition as prescribed by M.G.L. c.
 19C, § 10.

-(4) In all events in which the reportable condition being reported is of a death which the mandated reporter has reasonable cause to believe was the result of a reportable condition, the mandated reporter shall file a written report with the Commission, the District Attorney for the county in which the death occurred, and the Office of the Chief Medical Examiner.
+(4) In all events in which the allegation being reported is a death which the mandated reporter has reasonable cause to believe was the result of a reportable condition, the mandated reporter shall file a written report with the Commission, the District Attorney for the county in which the death occurred, and the Office of the Chief Medical Examiner.

 (5) If an investigator designated by the Commission has reasonable cause to believe that a person with a disability has died as a result of abuse, the investigator shall immediately report said death to the Commission, the Attorney General, the District Attorney for the county in which such death occurred, and the Office of the Chief Medical Examiner.